Ōnohara Kofun cluster: Overview

 The Iwakurazuka Kofun is located in the precincts of Onohara Hachiman Shrine, close to the Wankarizuka Tumulus, and excavations revealed that it was built over a portion of the outer moat of that tumulus.
 The Iwakurazuka Kofun is elliptical, with a major axis of 38.2 meters and minor axis of 36.4 meters and contained two burial chambers, both orientated to the east.
 Only the west chamber retains its stone walls.
 During excavation, late quantities of flat stones with single-character Buddhist votive inscriptions dating from the Edo Period were discovered.

-The site is open to the public as an archaeological park, but the interior of the burial chambers are not accesable.
+The site is open to the public as an archaeological park, but the interior of the burial chambers are not accessible.